-At The Kite Primary Federation we have a zero-tolerance approach to all forms of child-on-child abuse including sexual violence, sexual harassment (SVSH) and harmful sexual behaviour (HSB).
+At The Kite Primary Federation (Norwell C of E and St Matthews C of E Primary), we have a zero-tolerance approach to all forms of child-on-child abuse including sexual violence, sexual harassment (SVSH) and harmful sexual behaviour (HSB).
 We believe that child-on-child abuse is never acceptable, and it will not be tolerated.
 It will never be passed off as "banter," "just having a laugh," "a part of growing up" or "boys being boys."
 We will respond to all signs, reports, and concerns of child-on-child abuse, including those that have happened outside of our school premises, and/or online.
 We recognise that children are vulnerable to and capable of abusing their peers, we take such abuse as seriously as abuse perpetrated by an adult.
 We recognise that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported.
 We acknowledge that children who have allegedly abused their peers or displayed harmful sexual behaviour are themselves vulnerable.
 We are committed to a whole school approach to ensure the prevention, early identification, and appropriate management of child-on-child abuse within our school and beyond.